auth0/docs/articles/tokens/jwt.md

 * **Compact**: Because of its relatively small size, a JWT can be sent through a URL, through a POST parameter, or inside an HTTP header, and it is transmitted quickly.
 * **Self-contained**: A JWT contains all the required information about an entity to avoid querying a database more than once.
 The recipient of a JWT also does not need to call a server to validate the token.

+## Security

 The information contained within the JSON object can be verified and trusted because it is digitally signed.
 Although JWTs can also be encrypted to provide secrecy between parties, we will focus on *signed* tokens, which can *verify the integrity* of the claims contained within them, while encrypted tokens *hide* those claims from other parties.

-JWTs can be signed using a secret (with the **HMAC** algorithm) or a public/private key pair using **RSA** or **ECDSA**.
+In general, JWTs can be signed using a secret (with the **HMAC** algorithm) or a public/private key pair using **RSA** or **ECDSA** (although Auth0 supports only HMAC and RSA).
 When tokens are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.

 ::: note
 For additional information about why to use JWT over other token formats, including Simple Web Tokens (SWT) and <dfn data-key="security-assertion-markup-language">SAML</dfn> tokens, see [Why Use JSON Web Token](/tokens/concepts/why-use-jwt).